-Instagram has seen so much traction (to a daily tune of half a billion views) with Stories, that its parent company didn’t waste much time in rolling out the feature across its family of networks and platforms—Facebook and WhatsApp both rolled it out in a series of back-to-back updates in the beginning of 2017, setting the internet abuzz with debates on whether the Snapchat-inspired feature will fare well or not.
+Instagram has seen so much traction (to a daily tune of half a billion views) with Stories, that its parent company didn’t waste much time in rolling out the feature across its family of networks and platforms—Facebook and WhatsApp both rolled it out in a series of back-to-back updates at the beginning of 2017, setting the internet abuzz with debates on whether the Snapchat-inspired feature will fare well or not.

-Its popularity on Instagram, has more than answered that question for Facebook.
+Its popularity on Instagram has more than answered that question for Facebook.

 Because the good news is this—businesses can engage better with those view their Stories and have a better chance of you know, sliding into their customer’s DMs!
 Instead of wrestling with the congested comment’s section under a Post, Stories allow users to directly ‘Direct Message’ a brand.
 Businesses can then star and filter messages from here.

 Besides the fact that it’s awkward to have a conversation underneath a Post, you can have more organized conversations and follow up on them in the Instagram DM section.
-Stories, in fact, led to the DM feature being used much more, since people can just open a conversation easily.
+Stories, in fact, led to the DM feature being used much more since people can just open a conversation easily.
 You can comment, DM and even respond with an image or a Story to an existing Story.

 Creating an Instagram Story